reidpr/quac/README.rst

 important for continued justification of the project to our sponsors.

 Note that for many uses of QUAC (especially research) you are ethically oblicated to cite it.
-For guidelines on how to do this, see :doc:`citing`.
+For guidelines on how to do this, see the *Citing* section of the documentation.

 For more information
 --------------------